rwalk/straw/README.md

 - http://www.confluent.io/blog/real-time-full-text-search-with-luwak-and-samza/
 - http://www.flax.co.uk/blog/2015/07/27/a-performance-comparison-of-streamed-search-implementations/

-I completed this project as a Fellow in the 2015C Inisght Data Engineering Silicon Valley program.
+I completed this project as a Fellow in the 2015C Insight Data Engineering Silicon Valley program.

+The typical use case for a streaming search system involves many users who are interested in running Lucene style queries against a streaming data source in real-time.
+For example, investors might want to register queries for positive or negative mentions about companies in the twitter firehose and then receive real-time alerts about matches for their queries.
+This project provides a base architecture for such a system.
+In particular, it aims to support:

+- Many diverse users registering queries
+- Full Lucene query capabilities against streaming text sources
+- Scaling in both the volume of data and in the number of queries

 ## What's included:
 - Automated AWS cluster deployment utilities using boto3